open-orchestra/open-orchestra-docs/en/developer_guide/block_override.rst

     parameters:
         open_orchestra_backoffice.display.content_list.class: Foo\ExampleBundle\Blocks\Strategies\ContentListStrategy

-This method won't give you the opportunity to change the class constructor and all the dependancy injected to the block.
+This method will not give you the opportunity to change the class constructor and all the dependency injected to the block.

 .. _override the full block: